Smarter Bearing Monitoring: How to Catch Failures Before They Cost You

 Fatigue

-Bearing failure is often caused by fatigue, which happens when bearings are subject to excess stress.
-Misalignment, insufficient lubrication, and contamination can all contribute to bearing fatigue.
-All of these factors cause repeated stress on the bearing material, creating flaking, spalling, and microscopic cracks to form in the bearing material.
+Fatigue happens when bearings experience excess stress.
+Misalignment, insufficient lubrication, and contamination can all contribute to bearing fatigue, which is why it’s a common reason for bearing failure.
+All these factors cause repeated force and strain on the bearing material, creating flaking, spalling, and microscopic cracks to form.
 Over time, the cracks grow, and the bearing eventually fails.

 Lubrication Issues